What Causes A Dishwasher To Smell

 With growing environmental awareness, there's a rising trend toward using eco-friendly cleaning solutions for dishwashers.
 Many consumers are seeking alternatives to harsh chemical cleaners, opting for products made with natural ingredients like vinegar, baking soda, and essential oils.

 These eco-friendly solutions are not only better for the environment but can also be effective at cleaning and deodorizing dishwashers.
-Vinegar, for example, is a natural disinfectant and deodorizer that can help remove mineral buildup and eliminate odors.
+Still, vinegar, for example, is a natural disinfectant and deodorizer that can help remove mineral buildup and eliminate odors.
 Baking soda is an excellent absorbent that can neutralize smells and keep the dishwasher fresh.
 The use of essential oils like lemon or tea tree oil can add a pleasant fragrance while providing additional antibacterial properties.

 Advanced Filtration Systems